When a fuel injector on your 2.3L Ford Ranger (Mustang or Mazda B2300) fails, its internal resistance changes drastically.

 CASE 1: All fuel injectors registered the same resistance values.
 This confirms that the fuel injector your are testing is OK.

-Here's why: If any one of the fuel injectors were bad, you're multimeter would've registered a completely and totally different resistance value (for that fuel injector).
-Since your resistance (Ohms) Value were the same for all... this is an indication that the fuel injectors do not have an internal electrical fault.
+Here's why: If any one of the fuel injectors were bad, your multimeter would've registered a completely and totally different resistance value (for that fuel injector).
+Since your resistance (Ohms) Value were the same for all, this is an indication that the fuel injectors do not have an internal electrical fault.

 CASE 2: One of the fuel injectors registered a completely different resistance value.
 This indicates that the fuel injector is bad.
 Replace the fuel injector.